untillpro/scm4j/scm4j-releaser/README.md

     - Child Actions are built for all nested Components (if any)
     - Action for Root compoent is created, all child Actions are attached to it.
 - Action determination workflow
-  - If a Component's Develop Branch has new commits:
+  - Component's Develop Branch has new commits:
+    - Compoent's CRB is determined
+    - CRB is Uncompleted
-    - If Component's Release Branch is uncompleted then Component has to be built with NEW_FEATURES reason
+      - Component has to be built with NEW_FEATURES reason
-    - If Component's Release Branch is MISSING or Completed then Component has to be forked with NEW_FEATURES reason
+    - CRB is MISSING or Completed
+      - Component has to be forked with NEW_FEATURES reason
-  - If a Component's Develop Branch has no new commits and not IGNORED, i.e. is BRRANCHED
+  - Develop Branch has no new commits and not IGNORED, i.e. is BRANCHED
+    - CRB is MISSING
-    - If Component's Uncompleted Release Branch is MISSING then nothing should be done
+      - then nothing should be done
-    - If Compoents's Uncompleted Release Branch is Completed then Dependencies are checked for new versions:
+    - CRB is Completed then Dependencies are checked for new versions:
       - No mDeps - nothing should be done
-      - If at least one Dependency (last forked version is taken) is not used in Uncompleted Release Branch then the Component has to be forked or built with NEW_DEPENDENCIES reason
+      - If at least one Dependency (last forked version is taken) is not used in CRB then the Component has to be forked with NEW_DEPENDENCIES reason
-        - If Release Branch is MISSING then fork
-	  - Any child Build Action (just first level, recusrsion is not necessary) is replaced with Action None.
-	  - E.g. on childs processing we took a decision to build a child.
-But now we sees that Root has to be forked.
-That means that all builds must be skipped until the entire tree fork is completed
-	- otherwise build existing Uncompleted Release Branch
     - otherwise Compoents's build is unfinished and it has to be built with NEW_FEATURES reason (if has no mDeps) or with NEW_DEPENDENCIES reason (has mDeps)
 - Action Fork workflow
   - All child actions are executed